Logo Futurismo

 Mark Carwardine – Handbook of Whales, Dolphins and Porpoises – A Sei whale

 So, given all this, how fast can whales actually swim?
 The truth is, it depends.
-However, according to some sources, there have been reports of whales reaching speeds of 60 km/h!
-This means that they can swim 6 times faster than Olympic recordist Michael Phelps and can even move faster than Usain Bolt’s top speed on land!
+However, some sources report that whales reach speeds of 60 km/h!
+This means they can swim 6 times faster than Olympic record-holder Michael Phelps and even faster than Usain Bolt’s top land speed!

 The specific speeds at which whales can swim depend on their particular activity.
-When traveling for long distances (e.g., migrating), they move at a slower, more efficient speed to conserve the most energy while covering the longest possible distance.
+When traveling long distances (e.g., migrating), they move at a slower, more efficient speed to conserve energy while covering the longest possible distance.

 On the other hand, whales are also capable of short, high-speed bursts, for instance, when trying to catch certain prey items or when breaching.
-However, cetaceans only resort to such high-speed movements when strictly necessary or when in top physical condition, as, given their size, these bursts expend tremendous amounts of energy.
-So, let’s see with some examples of species how fast whales can swim.
+However, cetaceans resort to such high-speed movements only when strictly necessary or when in top physical condition, as, given their size, these bursts consume tremendous amounts of energy.
+So, let’s see, using some examples of species, how fast whales can swim.

 Would you like to know the best times for whale watching?